 The Rev. Ebenezer Parkman (1703-1782) served as the first minister of Westborough, Massachusetts, from 1724 until his death.
 Throughout his ministry, he kept records for the church, made regular entries in his diary, wrote sermons, kept up an extensive correspondence, and served as clerk of the Marlborough Association of Ministers.
-Parkman’s extensive extant manuscripts, only some of which have been published, and the records of the town of Westborough provide one of the most complete pictures of life in a rural New England town during the colonial period.
+Parkman’s extensive extant manuscripts–only some of which have been formally published before–when combined with the historical records of Westborough provide one of the most complete pictures of life in a rural New England town during the colonial period.

 This website attempts to centralize access to all of Parkman’s extant writings and provide resources for researching and understanding both his work and his place in America’s colonial history.

 Managed by the Westborough Center for History and Culture at the Westborough Public Library, The Ebenezer Parkman Project is a unique collaborative effort on the part of the Westborough Public Library, the Congregational Library and Archive’s New England’s Hidden Histories, the American Antiquarian Society, and the Colonial Society of Massachusetts to digitize, transcribe, and make accessible the remarkable writings of the most eminent clergyman in central Massachusetts.

 This project is mainly based on the work of Prof. Ross W. Beales, Jr., who has dedicated much of his academic career to studying Parkman.
 His transcription of Parkman’s 4000-page diary is the heart of the project, and his transcriptions of other works by Parkman and his research into the people who lived in Westborough during Parkman’s time fill out the body of this website, which is rich in content about Westborough and colonial life in rural New England.

 Much of the digitized content–Parkman’s church records, sermons, and miscellaneous papers–is presented online at New England’s Hidden Histories.